opitz/docker_multihost/README.md

 ----------------
 <i>located at: /etc/multihost.conf</i>

 This file contains all user defined settings for the multihost.

-It is needed by the commands 'run_multihost' and 'deploy_vhost' to work properly.
+It contains the settings that were edited or confirmed when runnung the build_all.sh script and is needed by the commands 'run_multihost' and 'deploy_vhost' to work properly.

 ----------------
 v.2.1